 When the court is not in session, Chief Justice Abrahamson travels farther afield.
 In cooperation with the United States Information Agency, she has met with women's, lawyers' and judges' groups in Egypt, India, Pakistan, Malaysia, Sri Lanka and the Philippines.
 In 1995, she was a member of the Court Reform Advisory Panel for the International Human Rights Law Group Cambodia Project.
 In 1993, she served as a consultant to the United States Agency for International Development's Rule of Law Project in Moscow.

-Chief Justice Abrahamson and her husband, Seymour, professor emeritus of zoology and genetics at UW–Madison, have been married for more than forty years.
+Chief Justice Abrahamson and her late-husband, Seymour, professor emeritus of zoology and genetics at UW–Madison, were married for more than sixty years.
 Their son, Daniel, is an attorney.